Background pattern

 • impaired liver function

-• You have a condition that could cause high levels of vasopressin, a hormone that regulates the fluid in your body.
+• diabetes if you have a condition that could cause high levels of vasopressin, a hormone that regulates the fluid in your body.
 You may have too much vasopressin in your body because, for example:

 • you have had a sudden and severe illness,

-• you have infections, burns or brain injury
+• you have infections, burns, or head injuries

-• you are taking certain medications (see below Other Medicines and Viaflo Hartmann (Ringer lactate)
+• you are taking certain medications (see also Other medicines and Viaflo Hartmann (Lactated Ringer's))

-This may increase the risk of having low sodium levels in the blood and may cause headache, nausea, convulsions, lethargy, coma, brain inflammation and death.
-Brain inflammation increases the risk of death and brain damage.
-People at higher risk of brain inflammation are:
+This may increase the risk of low sodium levels in the blood and can cause headache, nausea, seizures, lethargy, coma, brain swelling, and death.
+Brain swelling increases the risk of death and brain damage.
+People at higher risk of brain swelling are:

 • children